Nike suspends relationship with Nets star Kyrie Irving amid antisemitism fallout

+NEW YORK -- Nike has suspended its relationship with Kyrie Irving and canceled its plans to release his next signature shoe, the latest chapter in the ongoing fallout since the Brooklyn Nets guard tweeted a link to a film containing antisemitic material.

-The shoe giant announced Friday night that it will halt its relationship with the Brooklyn guard, who has been suspended by the Nets for what the team called a repeated failure to "unequivocally say he has no antisemitic beliefs."
+The shoe giant announced Friday night that it will halt its relationship with Irving, who has been suspended by the Nets for what the team called a repeated failure to "unequivocally say he has no antisemitic beliefs."

-The Nets made that move Thursday, and a day later, Nike made its decision as well.
+The Nets made that move Thursday, banning Irving without pay for at least five games, and a day later, Nike made its decision.
+Those actions followed widespread criticism - from, among many others, the Anti-Defamation League and NBA Commissioner Adam Silver.

 "At Nike, we believe there is no place for hate speech and we condemn any form of antisemitism," the Beaverton, Oregon-based company said.
 "To that end, we've made the decision to suspend our relationship with Kyrie Irving effective immediately and will no longer launch the Kyrie 8."